Look2College Handbook

 Short-term purchase:

-If you make $20 a week mowing your neighbor’s lawn and want to buy a $160 tablet, how many weeks will it take you to earn that money?
+If you make $20 a week mowing your neighbor’s lawn and want to buy $160 sneakers, how many weeks will it take you to earn that money?
+160

 That won’t take so long, right?
 A little bit of patience can pay off!

-You’ll probably have to do more than babysit to earn money for the car!
+You may need to babysit more to earn money for the car!

 5